Pekka Statue

 The Statue of President Urho Kaleva Kekkonen is located in Raahe.
 President Kekkonen played a significant role in the development of the Siika-Pyhäjoki area.
 He notably influenced the establishment of the Rautaruukki steel factory in Raahe.

 In front of the Sovelius House on Rantakatu stands the statue of August Maximilian Myhrberg, erected in 1931.
 Myhrberg was born in the Sovelius House in 1797 and is known for his involvement in various wars and struggles, always siding with the oppressed.
-He is the only person from Raahe to have a statue erected in his honor.

 The Miner Statue, located in Raahe, was created by the artist trio Rauli and Raine Körkkö and Veikko Laakso.
 The central figure of the statue is a driller, who represents the elite of the mine both in skills and achievements.
 The driller figure and the massive stone surrounding him strikingly depict the mine as a work environment.